cperales/uci-download-process/README.md

 An integer number of header lines in the dataset before the values are reached.

-## Contributing
+## Acknowledgement

-Please feel free to add new datasets via pull request!
+Config files comes from [JackDunnNZ/uci-data](https://github.com/JackDunnNZ/uci-data) repository.
+Contributing by adding new datasets to original repository is recommended.